superkabuki/scte35/README.md

 # Issues and Bugs.
-* If you think you have a bug, I need you to prove it, show me the entire error message, the code you're running, and the SCTE-35.
+* If you think you have a bug, I'll quickly fix it, but first I need you to prove it to me.
+Show me the entire error message, the code you're running, and the SCTE-35.
 ---
 # Special Requests
 * If need some work done, this is what I do for a living, you can hire me.